How these dairies manage with innovation, diversity

 Dieter Krieg

 “Our group traveled to Arizona to visit some of the leading dairies in that state.
 One producer wanted to know (the students’) opinions about a recent article published in Farmshine.
-It was at that point that our students gained a perspective that this publication was not just reaching dairy producers in Pennsylvania but had begun to develop a much broader following,” Oliver said.
+It was at that point that our students gained a perspective that this publication was not just reaching dairy producers in Pennsylvania but had begun to develop a much broader following,” Olver states.

 Yes, Dieter is known for thought-provoking editorials.
-A free press is not something he takes for granted, having left Communist East Germany with his family at the age of 10 for freedom in the United States.
+A free press is not something he takes for granted, having been 10 years old when his family left communist East Germany for liberty in the United States.

 Surprise!
 There are more pictures and publicity on these two pages than Dieter may be comfortable with, but each one illustrates a connection that can be multiplied many times over — stretching far beyond the few examples here from the NDS awards dinner.